 Brian started his digital media career at Yahoo! where he received numerous companywide awards as one of the top sales reps.
 He has a bachelor’s degree in Government from Connecticut College and resides in Ashland, Massachusetts with his wife, two boys, and black lab.

 Sarah is a senior editor for AdExchanger.com, covering the publisher side of digital advertising, including publisher platforms.
 She has held editorial positions at Film Journal International and most recently CRM Magazine, where she focused on enterprise applications and strategy.
 Her first job was planning digital advertising in a pre-programmatic landscape.
 At Wesleyan University, she majored in Anthropology and Film Studies.

-Belinda J. Smith is the Director of Global Media Activation for EA, leading in-house media buying for EA’s HD titles globally.
+Belinda J. Smith is the Global Director, Global Media Activation for EA, leading in-house media buying for EA’s HD titles globally.
 Previously Smith was the Director of Programmatic Strategy at 360i.
 There she oversaw strategy across all 360i North American programmatic accounts and client teams.
 Prior to 360i, Smith was the Director of Industry Initiatives at the IAB and led product management and marketing for several entities at AT&T.